 Spencer House Bed & Breakfast

-In the 1850s, Judah Colt Spencer came from Connecticut to live and work for his uncle.
+In the 1830s, his nephew and namesake Judah Colt Spencer came from Connecticut to live and work for his uncle.
 Some years later, Judah Colt died and young Judah Colt Spencer decided to continue his uncle's work and stay in the village.
 In 1852, Judah Colt Spencer and a couple of businessmen founded the First National Bank of Erie, only the 12th bank in the nation of its kind.
 He then served as its president for more than two decades.
 Following in the family footsteps, his only son William Spencer became the next bank president.
 A dominating figure in connection with finance, business, and civic affairs, William Spencer occupied 519 West 6th Street for many years.

 This house was built as a wedding present in 1876 for William and a local Erie girl, but just before the wedding, the bride changed her mind and jilted him.
 William went to Philadelphia where he met Mary DuPuy, a girl with modern ideas and dare we say, a college girl.
 They fell in love and married in 1880, but Mary refused to move into the mansion right away, knowing it wasn't her house.
 After a bit, they did move in where they lived their lives together and raised their family.
 The couple had 6 children.
 Mary continued to live in the house until the mid 1930s.
 The house was then rented out to various tenants.
 Upon William's death, the house passed on to his son, Judah Colt Spencer, or J.C.
 Spencer as he was known around Erie.
 He too, like his predecessors, served as the bank's president for many years.
 J.C. was the last of the Spencers to live in the house and passed away in 1980 at the ripe old age of 96.
 There are a few locals who fondly remember J.C. for his oversized candy bars and butler costume on Halloween, his constant Doberman companion, and for his flying out of the driveway without looking to see if there was any traffic.